 City Council also passed a resolution in a 4-1 vote — with only Mayor Nikuyah Walker dissenting, citing a lack of information — to provide the land bank corporation with a set of guiding principles within three months of passing the ordinance.
 City Council will consider the final approval of the ordinance at an upcoming meeting.

 City Council originally commissioned City staff to research the possibility of the creation of a land bank last summer.
 After an ordinance was proposed November 2017, the City’s Housing Advisory Committee was tasked with carrying out further public engagement regarding the ordinance.
-The in July 2016 which enables localities to establish land bank corporations.
+The Virginia General Assembly passed a law in July 2016 which enables localities to establish land bank corporations.

 For example, the city of Danville established a land bank in 2017 to deal with the number of blighted properties in the city by allowing a nonprofit organization to auction off such properties on the condition that they are rehabilitated by the new owners.